ethereum/homebrew-ethereum/README.md

 ##Options

-See `brew info ethereum` for all options.
+See `brew info ethereum` for all options. `--with-`... features are experimental patches.

 Option           | desc.
 -----------------|---------